Spring Practice Assessments

-- Enter your group Username and Password [given to you by your instructor].
-Leave the "Port" field can be left blank.
+- Enter your group username and password (provided to you by Practice).
+Leave the "Port" field blank.

 - Click on Quickconnect.

-- Navigate to to your project folder using the navigation pane on the right side of FileZilla.
+- Navigate to your project folder using the navigation pane on the right side of FileZilla.

 - You're in!